U.S. flag

 Status

 In October 2023, HUD stated that it will develop policies and procedures for Multifamily properties for the intake, monitoring, and tracking of health and safety complaints it receives.
 The Office of Multifamily Housing has not yet updated its policies and procedures.
 With no comprehensive, automated, real-time system in place, there was no direction to give the field staff, Multifamily Clearinghouse, or the Performance Based Contract Administrators other than what they were already doing.
 HUD was in the process of developing an automated monitoring system in the FHA resource center to allow tracking of individual calls and the call’s subject, such as health and safety.
 HUD missed the final action target date of December 31, 2022, and a new completion goal was set for February 2025.
-As of November 2024, the Office of Multifamily Housing requested closure of this recommendation because it did not receive requested funding for system enhancements, and its alternative action of using the FHA Resource Center to track and monitor customer calls did not work.
-HUD OIG will work with the Office of Multifamily on understanding the existing challenges and discuss alternative actions to address the recommendation.
+As of November 2024, the Office of Multifamily Housing requested the closure of this recommendation because it did not receive the requested funding for system enhancements, and its alternative action of using the FHA Resource Center to track and monitor customer calls did not work.
+As of January 2025, the Office of Multifamily plans to submit a revised management decision to HUD OIG with alternative actions to address the recommendation.

 Analysis